 There is a story of a child who was slow in learning and did poorly in her first grade in school.
 However, when she started grade 2, her grades started to improve dramatically.
 The reason: her new teacher, on the first day of school, would call every student close to her and whisper something nice into their ear.
 When this particular child came up to the teacher, she apparently whispered into the child’s ear, “I wish I had a child like you”.
-That beautiful thought had a huge impact on the child & it reflected in her studies from there on!
+That beautiful thought had a huge impact on the child and it reflected in her studies from there on!

 Proposition: Today, I would like to challenge you to start doing “Beautiful Acts for God”

 Our text in Mark 14:1-9 tells the story of a lady who anointed the Lord Jesus in the home of one Simon the leper.
 In response to what she did, Jesus said ‘She has done a beautiful thing to me’ (Mark 14:6).
-A similar story is found in Matthew 26, Luke 7 & John 12.
-Many Bible commentators believe that the stories in Matthew, Mark & John relate to the same incident, while the story in Luke seems to be a different one.
+A similar story is found in Matthew 26, Luke 7 and John 12.
+Many Bible commentators believe that the stories in Matthew, Mark and John relate to the same incident, while the story in Luke seems to be a different one.

 So today, from the text in Mark 14, I would like to share 5 thoughts on ‘Doing Beautiful Acts for God’.
 They are,